tylersutton/sudoku_solver/README.md

 6 3 4 | 5 7 2 | 1 9 8
 9 1 7 | 8 3 6 | 2 5 4
 5 2 8 | 4 9 1 | 3 6 7

+Several sudoku puzzles written in proper input format can be found in "puzzles.txt".
+The puzzle to be solved should be placed in "sudoku.txt".